ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 ### A) Identify and fix the firewall misconfigurations
-In this task you focus on investigating and remediating the effects of a cyberattack on the network system.
+In this task you focus on investigating, responding and remediating the effects of a cyberattack on the network system.

 Figure out what changes have been done to the firewall configuration, this includes different sections of the pfSense WebGUI such as:
 - Interface configurations